 The unprotected sailors tasked with decontaminating the ships' were stirring up radioactive material and contaminating their skin, clothing, and presumably, their lungs.
 As a result, Warren demanded an immediate halt to the entire cleanup operation.
 He was especially concerned about plutonium, which could not be detected by Geiger counters.

 Between Operation Crossroads and subsequent tests, the U.S. conducted a total of 23 nuclear detonations at Bikini between 1946 and 1958.
-Residents were finally allowed to return in the early 1970s, but were evacuated in 1978 due to residual high levels of radiation.
+Residents were allowed to return in the early 1970s, but were evacuated in 1978 due to residual high levels of radiation.
+In 1997, the International Atomic Energy Agency (IAEA) declared that islands in Bikini Atoll “should not be permanently resettled under the present radiological conditions.”